 Local handicrafts can be found at the bustling 1-mile length Sunday Walking Street, but it’s also a great place to indulge in street grub.
 While the Saturday Walking Street is slightly less crowded, the Sunday market has vendors selling handcrafted lamps, dolls, soaps, jewelry and clothes.
 Dotted with temples along the route, step inside the courtyard to find food stalls serving up local cuisines such as pad Thai and fried bananas.

 Nimmanhaemin Road, or “Nimman” for short, is a rapidly growing area in Chiang Mai known for being the most modern and trendy area of the city.
-Located on the west side of Chiang Mai, this lively neighbourhood is busy throughout the day.
+Located on the west side of Chiang Mai, this lively neighborhood is busy throughout the day.
 Explore the area on foot and browse its collection of quirky cafes, boutique clothing shops, restaurants and bars, and make sure to stop at one of the trendy coffee shops so you can recharge for another day of adventure.

 A beautiful Buddhist temple and monastery, Wat Phra Singh dates back to the 14th century.
 Known as the Temple of the Lion Buddha, it houses two Buddha statues, including a very large copper and a gold cast of the seated Buddha.
 Admire the elegantly decorated Lai Kam assembly hall and its restored murals that depict life hundreds of years ago, then step inside the Haw Trai library adorned with stucco figures and Buddhist scriptures.